Tales from the Bat - Chain of Command

 A megaphone, again.
 Yet another useless announcement.

 Good luck evacuating a city as big as Shard in such little time, he thought.
-In normal circumstances, he would have been front and center in the operation.
+Under normal circumstances, he would have been front and center in the operation.
 But these weren’t normal circumstances.
 Not at all.

+BEEP.
 One hundred eighty two.
 One hundred eighty three.
 One hundred eighty four.

 He groaned.
-The notifications were turning him mad.
+The notifications were driving him mad.
 Switching the sound off would have been so easy, but keeping them on felt like an absolute must.
 Like pushing the snooze button on his alarm clock every thirty minutes.
 It made him aware of the passage of time, without forcing him to react.

+BEEP.
 One hundred eighty five.
 One hundred eighty six.

 “> H.H. are you safe?”